antsebastian/Angular-Pointer-Panel/README.md

 ### Pointer Panel – An Angular 6 Component

 The pointer panel is a master/detail component that displays a wrapped list of cards and shows details of the selected card.
 It has a responsive layout and uses the current material theme.
-I got the idea from Google images and am using this component as a learning experience and for my portfolio.
+I got the idea from Google images and am using this component mainly for my portfolio.

 Live Demo: https://pointerpaneldemo2.firebaseapp.com/